 But as it was, he heard all the comparisons.
 He read the expectations of reporters and fans who believed this was his year.
-He digested every morsel of the well-wishing hype machine that believed this was his time, that believed this was his opportunity to take over for a not-so-forgotten, recent Georgia Tech legend and emerge as the player everyone knew he could be.
+He digested every morsel of the well-wishing hype-machine which believed this was his time.
+Which believed this was his opportunity to take over for a not-so-forgotten, recent Georgia Tech legend, and emerge as the player everyone knew he could be.

 “For me, I was trying to take it all too fast,” Hill said.

 Given the unofficial title of “next major playmaker” — whether he truly wanted the crown or not — Hill was presumed all offseason and preseason to be the primary replacement to Demaryius “Bay Bay” Thomas, a big-bodied pass-catcher who was taken as the first receiver in April’s NFL draft.